Trinity: Old Testament

 The Deity of Christ can also be inferred from certain passages in the Book of Daniel:

 I saw in the night visions, and behold, with the clouds of heaven there came one like a son of man, and he came to the Ancient of Days and was presented before him.
 And to him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one that shall not be destroyed.

 This is because both the Ancient of Days (God the Father) and the Son of Man (God the Son, Matt 16:13) have an everlasting dominion, which is ascribed to God in Psalm 145:13.

-People also see the Trinity when the Old Testament refers to God's word (Psalm 33:6), His Spirit (Isaiah 61:1), and Wisdom (Proverbs 9:1), as well as narratives such as the appearance of the three men to Abraham.
+Some writers also see the Trinity when the Old Testament refers to God's word (Psalm 33:6), God's Spirit (Isaiah 61:1), and Wisdom (Proverbs 9:1), as well as narratives such as the three men who visit Abraham in Genesis 18.
+The narrative here has the "appearing to Abraham" as he was visited by three men.
 However, it is generally agreed among Trinitarian Christian scholars that it would go beyond the intention and spirit of the Old Testament to correlate these notions directly with later Trinitarian doctrine.

 Some Church Fathers believed that a knowledge of the mystery was granted to the prophets and saints of the Old Testament and that they identified the divine messenger of Genesis 16:7, Genesis 21:17, Genesis 31:11, Exodus 3:2, and Wisdom of the sapiential books with the Son, and "the spirit of the Lord" with the Holy Spirit.

 Other Church Fathers, such as Gregory Nazianzen, argued in his Orations that the revelation was gradual, claiming that the Father was proclaimed in the Old Testament openly, but the Son only obscurely, because "it was not safe, when the Godhead of the Father was not yet acknowledged, plainly to proclaim the Son".

-Genesis 18–19 has been interpreted by Christians as a Trinitarian text.
-The narrative has the Lord appearing to Abraham, who was visited by three men.
-In Genesis 19, "the two angels" visited Lot at Sodom.
-The interplay between Abraham on the one hand and the Lord/three men/the two angels on the other was an intriguing text for those who believed in a single God in three persons.
+In Genesis 19, "two angels" visited Lot at Sodom.
+The interplay between Abraham, on the one hand, and the Lord, the three men and the two angels, on the other, was an intriguing text for those who believed in a single God in three persons.
 Justin Martyr and John Calvin similarly interpreted it as such that Abraham was visited by God, who was accompanied by two angels.
 Justin supposed that the God who visited Abraham was distinguishable from the God who remains in the heavens but was nevertheless identified as the (monotheistic) God.
 Justin interpreted the God who visited Abraham as Jesus, the second person of the Trinity.